What does it mean to be ‘eco-friendly’ and ‘sustainable’?

 To save on the dreaded electricity bill, make use of natural lighting wherever possible.
 Research reveals that brightening up your office space improves sleep quality, reduces the stress response caused by fluorescent, artificial lighting, and increases Vitamin D exposure – which is important given the estimation that humans spend up to 90% of their time indoors.

 If your office is still feeling a little dark, switch out regular CFL bulbs for energy-saving ones that operate through the conversion of renewable energy.
 Although slightly more expensive, they have a longer lifespan and don’t waste as much of their energy on heat; their efficiency makes for an eco-friendly, long-term investment.
+Energy saving tips can really help to lower those costs, bit by bit!

 Turn it off!